Kong/docs.konghq.com/app/enterprise/1.5.x/studio/deploy-to-dev-portal.md

 ### Introduction

-By connecting to your Kong Enterprise instance, Kong Studio's Insomnia Designer Kong Plugin Bundle can sync Spec files to and from your Dev Portal.
+By connecting to Insomnia Designer through the Kong Studio bundle, you can sync Spec files to and from your Dev Portal.

 ### Prerequisites